ThibaultJanBeyer/ui-elements/README.md

-# This repo has been moved to: http://github.com/tjb-webcomponents/
+# This project was moved to: http://github.com/tjb-webcomponents/

 # ui-elements
 a UI library &amp; design system of native custom elements.